JATOS/Berlin2020/README.md

 ## Live coding part

-We will build a JATOS study from [files](https://github.com/JATOS/Berlin2020/archive/master.zip) using HTML/JS/CSS and libraries like jsPsych and survey.js.
+We will build a JATOS study from already existing files using HTML/JS/CSS and libraries like jsPsych and survey.js.
+You can [download this repository](https://github.com/JATOS/Berlin2020/archive/master.zip) that includes the files in the _assets_ folder

 ## Example studies